-What rugby's Pro12 can teach you about social media from the powerhouse of Scottish PR experts, Holyrood Partnership.
+What rugby's Pro12 can teach you about social media from the powerhouse of Scottish PR experts, Holyrood PR.
 See how the teams match up.

 Tuesday, July 19th, 2016